seahorse1seahorse/LulzoMent/README.md

 # LulzoMent

-Since there are so many computers around the globe doing nothing productive, I thought of making a synchronyzed DoS attack tool in python.
+Since there are so many computers around the globe doing nothing productive, I thought of making a synchronyzed DDoS attack tool in python.
 The program is currently in the early development stage, so I have't added a lot of features yet.

+When I say DDoS, I mean it.
+I want to add a feature that triggers computers running this program at a specific date to target one website or machine.
+It will take some time to make tho.
+But commits are more than welcome.

 This is mostly for the anons there that don't know how to code or hack and the people that don't want to feel useless.